-Probing into the characteristics of the potential defects and the situation of different shipping companies, it can be identified that:
+Probing into the characteristics of the potential defects and the situation of different shipping

 - The main defects are the fire control and life-saving equipment.
-Next. safety precautions, certificate, pollution prevention, equipment and the loadline, etc. - ۶ Those ships that belong to local or individual companies have more safety defects than those, which belong to national main maritime undertakings.
+Next, safety precautions, certificate, pollution prevention, equipment and the loadline, etc. - Those ships that belong to local or individual companies have more safety defects than those, which belong to national main maritime undertakings.